-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Much like with the

-lookup function handler, you’ll need to parse the incoming payload inside of
+lookup function handler, you will need to parse the incoming payload inside of

-request, get the relevant issue data from it (see the GitHub API documentation on
+request, get the relevant issue data from it (refer to the GitHub API documentation on

 IssueEvent for the full payload schema), and send a formatted message to Slack to indicate what has changed.
 The final version will look something like this:

-Comparing this message format to the format returned when a user uses the
+Compare this message format to the format returned when a user uses the

-/issue slash command, you’ll see that there’s only one actual difference between the two: the addition of an “action” text on the first line, in the format
+/issue slash command.
+You will see that there is only one actual difference between the two: the addition of an action text on the first line, in the format

 An issue was $action:.
 This action, which is sent as part of the